Encoding

 14.1.1. replacement decoder

-replacement’s decoder has an associated replacement error returned (initially false).
+replacement’s decoder has an associated replacement error returned, which is a boolean, initially false.

-replacement’s decoder’s handler, given ioQueue and byte, runs these steps:
+replacement’s decoder’s handler, given unused and byte, runs these steps:

-2. If replacement error returned is false, set replacement error returned to true and return error.
+2. If replacement error returned is false, then set replacement error returned to true and return error.

 3. Return finished.